 Coursework taken at other institutions may be accepted as transfer credit toward a degree program with departmental approval.
 Students may transfer a maximum of 12 credits.
 To be considered for transfer credit, the coursework cannot have been used toward another degree and must have been completed within eight years prior to entering the BSHES Ph.D. program.
-Please refer to the LGS Handbook for detailed information on transfer credit: http://gs.emory.edu/handbook/documents/Laney%20Graduate%20Student%20Handbook.pdf.
+Please refer to the LGS Handbook for detailed information on transfer credit: LGS Student Handbook.